-This week Ben Handler, the CEO and co-founder of Cohen Handler, shares his ‘Top 10’ books that he thinks every business owner should read.
+Ben Handler, the CEO and co-founder of Cohen Handler, shares the ‘top 10’ books that he thinks every business owner should read.

 - The Art of Happiness – 14th Dalai Lama, Howard C. Cutler

 Whether one believes in religion or not, this books breaks down the very basics of what I see as being the real purpose of human life – happiness.
 By stripping back all of the stress that we get bogged down with in everyday life, this book really helped me to train my mind to think positively and create my own happiness.
 When you put into perspective what really matters to you in life, you don’t sweat the small stuff and this enables you to become more resilient and efficient with your decision making.
 For this reason, it’s probably the most important on the list and I would recommend it to any leader.